WormBase/names/docs/Google-Auth.md

 # API Authorization token
-As authorization mechanism, the names service requires that either a temporary Google Auth Code (for exchange using the identity endpoint) or a valid id_token is passed in through the HTTP(S) request Authorization header sent to all API endpoints.
+As authorization mechanism, the names service requires that either a temporary Google Auth Code (for exchange using the identity endpoint) or a valid ID token is passed in through the HTTP(S) request Authorization header sent to all API endpoints.
+By default, ID tokens expire after 1 hour.
+To obtain a token that will be valid longer than 1 hour, which can be used for calling the API in scripting:
+ 1. Log in to the name service website with your personal wormbase google account
+ 2. Browse to your profile page (`/me`).
-To obtain a valid ID-token for calling the API, log in to the name service website with your personal account, browse to your profile page (`/me`) and copy the ID-token shown (by clicking the `copy to clipboard` button).
+ 3. Click the `store token` button to store the current ID token as an API token, and copy the token that shows up in the textbox above (by clicking the `copy to clipboard` button).
+    This API token will only be visible once upon storing it to the database, and not after refreshing the page or in any later sessions.
+ *  If you forgot your API token, or the token was potentially leaked, click the `store token` button again to store and display a new token and invalidate the old one.
+ *  If you no longer need (direct) API access to the name service, click the `revoke token` button to revoke the currently stored token without generating a new one.

-The token should then be passed in the header as described below.
+The token should then be passed in the header as described below for direct API access.
 For example; given a suitable JSON file for the payload, the _curl_ command below creates a number of genes via the names service batch API: